-- 1. How do I spend my \$25.00 a month to purchase classroom supplies?
+- 1. How do I spend my \$50.00 a month to purchase classroom supplies?
 There are purchasing forms located in the Child Development Specialist office for you to fill out.
 Susan will then order your purchase using her university One Card.
-If you spend all \$25.00 each month then great that is what the money is for.
-If you want to save your money and make a more expensive purchase in a year then that is OK to.
-All classroom purchases are recorded on a "classroom budget ledger" The ledger is kept in a three ring binder located at the front desk.
+If you spend all \$50.00 each month then great that is what the money is for.
+If you want to save your money and make a more expensive purchase in a year, then that is OK to.
+All classroom purchases are recorded on a "classroom budget ledger" The ledger is kept in a three-ring binder located at the front desk.
 Classroom materials must meet the curriculum goals and objectives of Berkley.
 The program excludes baby walkers.
 You are welcome to look at the budget any time it is your budget! - 2.
 When may a teacher purchase materials with their own money and how does the reimbursement processes work?
 The University of Missouri system does not recognize petty cash.
 Berkley has special permission to reimburse teachers for emergency purchases.
-Emergency purchases should never exceed \$25.00 in a month per teacher.
+Emergency purchases should never exceed \$50.00 in a month per teacher.
 Emergency purchases are for items you need for a current project (food is a good example) and you need to buy quickly.
 Example, during your planning time you discover a special interest of the children and plan an activity for the following day or later that week.
 Another great example is garage sale shopping or going to a warehouse or antique mall.
 Teachers love to shop for their classrooms and taking that type of ownership is wonderful.
-We just need to follow the university rules. - 3.
-If I do spend my own money how do I get reimbursed?
-You must fill out a reimbursement form.
-They are located in a cubby right above the time off request form cubby.
-You must write in detail what the money was spent on i.e. Purchased sugar, salt, raisins for a cooking project we did on date or purchased shoes for dramatic play, old phone, and rug at garage sale for classroom.
-Attach your original receipt to the form (always keep a copy for yourself) and put back in the cubby.
-All employees are reimbursed by direct deposit and will receive an e-mail from the University. - 4.
-How do teachers avoid paying tax?
-Monica can give you a small laminated Missouri tax card to carry in your wallet.
-We also have a Kansas tax letter you can use if you shop in Kansas.
+We just need to follow the university rules.

-A Learning Community Professional Development & In-service Hours
+Professional Development & In-service Hours